homsar/homsar.github.io/_posts/2025-02-25-slip-sleepers.md

   each capable of propelling itself up to maybe 15mph with gangway doors exposed.
   (If you need a shunter to move the coaches when they need to couple, this entire idea falls apart)
+- All kinds of accommodation present in each vehicle (possibly with the exception of seats, where one could expect people to wait at the station and join the train as it passes)
 - Automated coupling,
   or at least more seamless than currently.
 - Approval for automated operations on restricted